 If you’re exhausted, or you can’t remember the last time you had a good night’s sleep, exercise may be the last thing on your mind.
 It might seem a bit crazy to suggest that you put on your gym gear or go out for a run if you’re tired, but working out can actually increase your energy levels.
-Physical activity strengthens your muscles, including your heart muscle, improves circulation and facilitates energy production through components of the cells known as mitochondria.
+Physical activity strengthens your muscles, including your heart muscle.
+It also improves circulation and facilitates energy production through components of the cells known as mitochondria.

 And that’s just a start.
 As you build your fitness and your confidence, you can try all kinds of different activities.
-If you love the great outdoors, why not go hiking, cycling, climbing or kayaking?
+If you love the great outdoors, why not go hiking, mountain biking, climbing or kayaking?
 If you’re the first on the dancefloor at a party, take some Latin, ballroom or street dance classes, or take your friends to a Zumba session.
 As long as your body is moving and your heart rate increases, you should notice a difference in your physical and mental health.

 Dehydration can make you feel exhausted even if you’ve had plenty of sleep.
 Your body needs fluids for a whole host of reasons.
 If you don’t drink enough, you might feel weak, dizzy and disorientated, and you’ll also be prone to headaches and muscle pain.
-Aim to consume 2 liters of water per day, and increase your intake if you’re working out or it’s hot outside.
+Aim to consume 2 liters of water per day, and increase your intake if you’re working out or if it’s hot outside.
 Your body loses fluids through sweat, so you’ll need to replace them.
 Keep a bottle of water in your bag when traveling or commuting.

 Perk up with a caffeine boost

 Statistics show that over 50% of US adults drink coffee on a daily basis.
 While many love the rich taste and aroma of blends like 1850 coffee, some also thrive on the caffeine hit.
-Caffeine is a stimulant, which can perk you up and make you feel more alert.
+Caffeine is a stimulant, which can perk you up, make you feel more alert, and boost your energy levels.
 If you start to feel tired in the middle of the afternoon, or you’re not a morning person and you need to prepare for a 9am meeting, you might find that a shot of caffeine in a cup of coffee, tea or green tea makes all the difference.

 Get more sleep